-Retention and reinstatement for the original industrial aesthetic
+Retention and reinstatement of the original industrial aesthetic

-Sensitive contemporary interventions creating a new penthouse level overlooking the National Monument of St Francis Abbey and a new entrance along Horse Barack lane.
+Sensitive contemporary interventions creating a new penthouse level overlooking the National Monument of St Francis Abbey and a new entrance along Horse Barrack lane

 Remodelling of Horse Barrack Lane to provide a new public space at the main entrance to the building.